Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity of a 1D oscillator coupled to an optical cavity mode

 and thereby the purity \eqref{eq:PurityThermal} in the quantum backaction limit.
 It is straightforward to verify that in the weak-coupling regime $g_o \ll \omega_b$, this reproduces the well-known result

 for the minimal average phonon number \cite{Wilson-Rae2007PRL,Marquardt2007PRL}.
 It is clear from \eqref{eq:nmExact} that this is the minimal $\bar{n}_b$ achievable in this setup.
-We also note that expanding Equation \eqref{eq:nmExact} to second order in $g_o$ gives agreement with previously reported results \cite{Dobrindt2008PRL} for the average phonon number valid in the strong, but not ultrastrong, coupling limit.
+We also note that expanding Equation \eqref{eq:nmExact} to second order in $g_o$ gives agreement with previously reported results \cite{Dobrindt2008PRL} for the minimal average phonon number valid in the strong, but not ultrastrong, coupling limit.

 In Figure \ref{fig:Plotnm1D}, we plot $\bar{n}_b$ as given by the exact expression \eqref{eq:nmExact} in the strong coupling regime $G_o > \kappa$ when choosing $\Delta = \omega_b$ and $\kappa/\omega_b = 0.2$.
 We also plot the approximate result for $\bar{n}_b$ given by \eqref{eq:ThermOccStrongCoupling}, which is valid in the strong coupling regime and for lower normal mode frequency $\omega_- \gg \kappa$.
 Finally, we plot the average phonon number $\bar{n}_{b,0}$ from inserting Equations \eqref{eq:xSqExact1D} and \eqref{eq:pSqExact1D} into the definition \eqref{eq:PhononNumberDef}.
 While $\bar{n}_b$ and $\bar{n}_{b,0}$ coincide for small values of coupling strength $G_o$, they differ in the ultrastrong coupling regime where $G_o$ is comparable to the bare resonance frequency $\omega_b$.
-The thermal occupation number $\bar{n}_{b}$ is significantly smaller than the average phonon number $\bar{n}_{b,0}$, which tells us that the average phonon number is not a good indicator of the purity of the quantum state of the mechanical mode.
+The thermal occupation number $\bar{n}_{b}$ is significantly smaller than the average phonon number $\bar{n}_{b,0}$, which tells us that the average phonon number is not a good indicator of the purity of the quantum state of the mechanical mode, i.e., that the state is non-thermal in the phonon basis.
 We also observe that the approximate strong coupling result for $\bar{n}_b$ matches the exact result well, except for values of $G_o$ close to $\omega_b/2$ where the assumption $\omega_- \gg \kappa$ breaks down since $\omega_- \rightarrow 0$.

 We can also calculate the parameter $M\Omega$, defined by Equation \eqref{eq:OmegaComplexTildelambdaDef}, which enters the position space eigenstates \eqref{eq:Psin} in the probabilistic mixture representation of the mechanical mode's Gaussian state, giving